 3.2 Statistical Features

-In this section we will define key statistical features and introduce the calculation method.
+This section will define key statistical features and introduce the calculation method.
 We calculate nine features for each domain name, namely, bigram, trigram, fourgram, entropy, length, Qar (query ANY record ratio), Qtr (query TXT record ratio), sdc (subdomain count), and nxdr (non-exist subdomain ratio).

 3.2.1 Definitions and Notation

-A domain name consists of two or more groups of ASCII or language characters, each of which is separated by ‘.’.
+A domain name is consisted of two or more groups of ASCII or language characters, each of which is separated by ‘.’.
 The rightmost part is called a TLD (top-level domain name).
-SLD (Second-level domain) refers to the domain name under the top-level domain name.
-It registered by the domain name registrant.
+SLD (Second-level domain) refers to the domain name under the top-level domain name, which is registered by the domain name registrant.
 Third-level domain name under the SLD, can be called sub-domain name.

 3.2.2 N-gram Features

 SLDs are taken out of the domain name in the whitelist.
-Each of the SLDs is added with '^' at the beginning and the '$' as ending.
-For example, there is a domain, ‘www.buaa.edu.cn’, which SLD is ‘buaa’ and becomes ‘^buaa&’.
+Each of the SLDs is added with '^' at the beginning and ended with the '$'.
+For example, there is a domain, ‘www.buaa.edu.cn’ with SLD of ‘buaa’ and becomes ‘^buaa&’.
 These SLDs are used as training corpus to measure the N-gram frequency distribution, where n = 2, 3, 4.
-And given a domain name, we can use their SLD respectively to obtain the corresponding Bigram, Trigram, Fourgram features.
+Besides, given a domain name, we can use their SLD respectively to obtain the corresponding Bigram, Trigram, Fourgram features.

 3.2.3 Entropy Features

-Given a domain name, we extract the SLD and calculate its entropy according to equation 1, where p(c) is the probability of occurrence of each character in the SLD.
+Considering a domain name, we extract the SLD and calculate its entropy according to equation 1, where p(c) is the probability of occurrence of each character in the SLD.
 Entropy can show the randomness of a domain name.

 Hd =-pc*Log2p(c) (1)